PCB Design Tips: Should You Include an External Watchdog Timer (WDT) in Your Board Design

 On the other hand, external WDTs are physical integrated circuits (IC) and require passive components to function.
 The duration of the reset countdown is often determined by capacitor’s value.
 External WDTs are usually refreshed by sending a voltage pulse and they reset the microcontroller in the same manner.

-Cost saving and minimalism were my motivation when I decided not to use an external WDT in one of my designs.
+Cost saving and minimalism were my motivation when I decided not to use an external WDT in my PCB design.
 However, my supervisor at the time changed my opinion on this.
 He pointed out that the internal WDT is part of the same IC as its MCU.
 So, if a microcontroller could fail, wouldn’t it also be possible for the WDT to fail?

 With today’s microcontroller manufacturing capability, the likelihood of encountering an unreliable internal WDT is pretty slim.
 However, they do stand a chance of failing from runaway code that mistakenly deactivates the timer.
 Also, an internal WDT that shares the same system clock with the microcontroller has a higher chance of malfunctioning if the system clock fails.